namukang/princetonroaring20.com/auditions.markdown

 We begin the audition by introducing you to the group and getting to know a little bit about you - where you're from, where you live, etc.

-Then our Music Director, [Katherine](/members/katherine), will guide you through some 5-tone scales to warm you up and test your range (though we definitely recommend warming up a bit on your own before the audition).
+Then our Music Director, [Torin](/members/torin), will guide you through some 5-tone scales to warm you up and test your range (though we definitely recommend warming up a bit on your own before the audition).

 The next component of the audition is swells.
 Swells will help us get an idea of your volume and control.
-First, Katherine will play the pitch we want to hear you swell on.
+First, Torin will play the pitch we want to hear you swell on.
 Then you will start by singing as soft as you possibly can, gradually crescendo to your loudest possible volume, and decrescendo back to where you started.
 It doesn't matter how long you hold the note for - we're mostly just interested in hearing dynamic contrast.

 Next comes pitch matching.
-Katherine will play a few sets of 3 or 4 notes on the piano and have you sing them back to the group.
+Torin will play a few sets of 3 or 4 notes on the piano and have you sing them back to the group.
 Try to sing them as accurately as you can - if you need to hear the notes played multiple times, that's completely fine.